lj201112/HabitEst3D/README.md

 ## About "config.ini"

 This configuration file allows the user to customize how to execute the python file.
-The program will generate and execute the temporary Python file named `find_R_squared_shape.py` when estimating multiple crystal shapes.
+The program will generate and execute the temporary Python file named `find_R_squared_shape.py` when estimating multiple crystal habits.
 Then the `config.ini` file is for configuring how to run the temporary file.
 The content of the configuration file:

 ```bat
 [config]